my-language-skills/simple-metadata/doc/doc-intro.md

 ## About Simple metadata plugin

-This is a plugin for the Wordpress CMS that can be used to add metadata on a website.
-The plugin supports integration with the Pressbooks plugin that enables the user to add Books on a website.
-This plugin works on both multisite installation and singe site installation of Wordpress.
+This is a plugin for the Wordpress CMS that can be used to add metadata on a website (single installation or multisite installation).

 The aim of Simple metadata is to accomplish a detailed description of the basic schema metadata for a WordPress installation.